lumicks/pylake/docs/install.rst

     conda activate pylake

 That is all.
 Check out the :doc:`Tutorial </tutorial/index>` for some example code and Jupyter notebooks to get started.
+If importing the package fails please refer to the `Frequently asked questions`_ for troubleshooting options.

 .. rubric:: Linux